DoubleTrio/exptext/README.md

 ## Overview

-Let say we have these lines in an ExplorerScript file :
+Let say we have these lines in an ExplorerScript file:
 ```rust
 message_SetFace(ACTOR_NPC_DAGUTORIO, FACE_NORMAL, FACE_POS_STANDARD);
 message_Talk({